f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

 \subsection{Numerical Techniques}

-Equipped with this set of differential equations, we are now prepared to solve them numerically.
+Equipped with the above set of equations, we are now prepared to solve them numerically.
 Since our primary objective is to determine the quasi-normal modes, it is important to carefully consider the specific initial value and boundary value conditions.
-In contrast to the background case, we are confronted with the task of handling seven first-order differential equations (three for the background and four for the perturbations) as well as two simultaneous algebraic relations.
-It is crucial to ensure that the equations remain regular at the center, while the boundary condition dictates that the Lagrangian perturbation of radial pressure $(\Delta p_r)$ must be zero at the outermost surface of the perturbed star.
-By examining the set of equations, we can observe that they exhibit singularity at $r = 0$.
-In order to ensure regularity at the center, we can expand the variables in a series and substitute them back into the equations to derive the necessary conditions.
-One can find that, the conditions are as follows,
+In contrast to the background case, here we are confronted with the task of handling seven first-order differential equations (three for the background and four for the perturbations) as well as two simultaneous algebraic relations.
+It is crucial to ensure that the equations remain regular at the center of the star, while the boundary condition dictates that the Lagrangian perturbation of the radial pressure $(\Delta p_r)$ must be zero at the outermost surface of the perturbed star.
+By examining the set of equations, we observe that they exhibit singularity at $r = 0$.

+To ensure regularity at the center, we expand all the variables at a point $r=R/10^6$ as a Taylor series around $r=0$.
+The variables for which we do such expansions include the variables that describe the unperturbed star, e.g., $\lambda$, $\nu$, $m$, $\rho$, $p_r$, $\chi$ as well as the perturbation variables $H$, $H_1$, $K$, $V$, $W$, and $X$.
+We substitute these expansions into the equations that govern the unperturbed star (Eqs. (\ref{eq2}), (\ref{inner}), (\ref{eq:modTOV})), as well as perturbation equations (Eqs. (\ref{eq:H1}), (\ref{eq:K}), (\ref{eq:W}), (\ref{eq:X}), (\ref{eq:H}), and (\ref{eq:V})) to derive the necessary conditions that are: